MiniBooNE and MicroBooNE Combined Fit to a 3+1 Sterile Neutrino Scenario: Results

-MicroBooNE's electron-neutrino data do not exhibit an excess at the lower end of their energy spectrum, as MiniBooNE's electron-neutrino data do, and MicroBooNE overall observes a lower event rate than predicted by the nominal no-oscillation model~\cite{MicroBooNE:2021rmx}.
+In both analyses, MicroBooNE's electron-neutrino data do not exhibit an excess at the lower end of their energy spectrum, as MiniBooNE's electron-neutrino data do, and MicroBooNE overall observes a lower event rate than predicted by the nominal no-oscillation model~\cite{MicroBooNE:2021rmx}.
 However, the data sample from MicroBooNE does not have the statistical power needed to rule out a 3+1 $\nu_\mu\rightarrow\nu_e$ explanation of the MiniBooNE low-energy-excess.
-The observed event-rate from MicroBooNE's electron-neutrino channel precludes very large $\nu_\mu\rightarrow\nu_e$ appearance at values of $\Delta m^2$ and $\sin^2(2\theta_{\mu e})$ higher than the MiniBooNE allowed region.
-This manifests in Figure~\ref{fig:fit_contours} as a small shift in the allowed region to lower $\Delta m^2$ and lower $\sin^2(2\theta_{\mu e})$.
-In Figure~\ref{fig:ub_ex}, the best-fit 3+1 oscillation prediction increases the expected number of events in a region that MicroBooNE observes a deficit, suggesting that the fit is primarily driven by the larger MiniBooNE data sample, in line with our expectation.
+The observed event-rate from MicroBooNE's $\nu_e$ CCQE $1e1p$ analysis precludes very large $\nu_\mu\rightarrow\nu_e$ appearance at values of $\Delta m^2$ and $\sin^2(2\theta_{\mu e})$ higher than the MiniBooNE allowed region.
+This manifests in Figure~\ref{fig:fit_contours} (top) as a small shift in the allowed region to lower $\Delta m^2$ and lower $\sin^2(2\theta_{\mu e})$.
+In Figure~\ref{fig:dl_ex}, the best-fit 3+1 oscillation prediction increases the expected number of events in a region where the MicroBooNE CCQE analysis observes a deficit, suggesting that the fit is primarily driven by the larger MiniBooNE data sample, in line with our expectation.
+This is also true for the MicroBooNE inclusive analysis, as shown in Figure~\ref{fig:wc_ex}.
+However, the inclusive analysis provides a stronger constraint on $\nu_\mu \to \nu_e$ appearance in general.
+This manifests in Figure~\ref{fig:fit_contours} as (1) a more significant modification of the allowed regions for the combined fit and (2) a smaller $\Delta \chi^2$ between the 3+1 best fit and the SM in Table~\ref{tbl:bestfit}, in comparison to the combined fit with the MicroBooNE CCQE analysis.